CIHR Gold Leaf Prizes: Questions and Answers

 - CIHR Gold Leaf Prize for Impact: Awarded to an individual or team for health research with a proven impact on health outcomes, practices, policies and/or on the health system.

 - CIHR Gold Leaf Prize for Discovery: Awarded to an individual or team whose research findings are unique, inspirational, and break new ground, significantly influencing knowledge in their field.

 - CIHR Gold Leaf Prize for Outstanding Achievements by an Early Career Investigator: Awarded to an investigator at the beginning of their career who shows great potential and is expected to continue to produce research of exceptional merit.

 - CIHR Gold Leaf Prize for Transformation: Awarded for transformative leadership in a given CIHR priority area.
-In 2016, the Transformation prize will be awarded for outstanding leadership in patient engagement.
+In 2018, the Transformation prize will be awarded for outstanding leadership in patient engagement in research.

 3. What is the value of the CIHR Gold Leaf Prizes?

 Each prize has a value of $100,000.
 Winners also receive a medal.

 4. How often will the CIHR Gold Leaf Prizes be awarded?